Health Focus

 • Food processing facilities using PFAS-containing equipment

 PFAS accumulate in human blood, organs, and tissues over time — a property called bioaccumulation.
-The average American has measurable PFAS in their blood, a finding confirmed in the CDC’s National Health and Nutrition Examination Survey (NHANES), which has tracked PFAS blood levels in the US population since 1999.
+Because they do not easily break down, the average American has measurable PFAS in their blood, a finding confirmed in the CDC's National Health and Nutrition Examination Survey (NHANES), which has tracked PFAS blood levels in the US population since 1999.

-Clinical and epidemiological research has linked elevated PFAS blood levels to:
+Clinical and epidemiological research into PFAS toxicity has linked elevated PFAS blood levels to:

 Cancer